-Over the last twelve months the Pensions Administration Team have kept busy, ensuring the benefits it looks after for scheme members are paid accurately and on time.
 To effectively administer the Local Government Pension Scheme for members, the monthly data provided by employers is essential.
-As well as monthly and year-end data quality verification, additional checks are in place during the year, using mortality screening and address verification to continue to improve the data held, to ensure member benefits are accurate.
+As well as monthly and year-end data quality verification, additional checks are in place during the year using the data collection software, mortality screening and address verification to continue to improve the data held, to ensure member benefits are accurate.